How to Manage a Distributed Team

 So, what are the advantages of working asynchronously:

 Increased productivity: Constant interruptions from co-workers, which is a conspicuous feature of synchronous communication, is entirely avoided in async.
-It allows you to plan your workday and to focus entirely on the current task at hand, without another team member breathing down your neck for a response.
+Asynchronous communication allows you to plan your workday and to focus entirely on the current task at hand, without another team member breathing down your neck for a response.

 Improved communication: The realisation that incomplete context of a particular task would result in delays due to the unavailability of immediate explanation, incentivises all involved to communicate their thoughts in a clear and comprehensive fashion at the outset.
 This helps in better planning and leads to lesser unnecessary work and back & forth.

 Extensive documentation: Async directly promotes one of the other tenets of remote working - documentation.
-Putting down everything in writing ensures that there is a single source of truth that can always be returned to in case of any confusion.
+Putting down everything in writing ensures that there is a single source of truth that can always be returned to in case of any confusion and is an important answer to your question on how to manage a distributed team.

 Better work-life balance: Beyond just increasing personal productivity, having control over your workday and being able to time your responses, results in a superior work-life balance and less stress.